tehmaspc/puppet-magnum/README.md

 ## Authors and License

-Copyright 2013-2016 Tehmasp Chaudhri <tehmasp@gmail.com>
+Copyright 2013-2016 Tehmasp Chaudhri <tehmasp@chaudhri.me>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.